1EdTech Learner Information Package Accessibility for LIP Conformance Specification

 Version 1.0 Final Specification

-Copyright © 2003 IMS Global Learning Consortium, Inc. All Rights Reserved.
+Copyright © 2003 1EdTech Consortium, Inc. All Rights Reserved.

-Document Name: IMS Learner Information Package Accessibility for LIP Conformance Specification
+Document Name: 1EdTech Learner Information Package Accessibility for LIP Conformance Specification

 Revision: 18 June 2003